ZephrFish/ZephrFish/README.md

 # 🔑 Intro:

 Andy has been consulting in offensive security for over a decade, focusing on red teaming and simulated attacks with a side of threat intelligence and purple teaming.
-Leading engagements of varying sizes and lengths, helping grow teams and encourage risk-driven understanding.
+Leading engagements of varying sizes and lengths, helping grow teams and encouraging risk-driven understanding.

 <p align="center">
   <a href="https://twitter.com/ZephrFish"><img src="https://img.shields.io/twitter/follow/ZephrFish?color=28aee4&label=%40zEPhrfish&logo=twitter&logoColor=28aee4&style=for-the-badge"></a>